 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Diarrhea that may contain blood, stomach pain

-- Pale, gray, or blue lips, nails, or skin, dark urine, headache, unusual tiredness or weakness, troubled breathing
+- Pale, gray, or blue lips, nails, or skin, dark urine, headache, lightheadedness, unusual tiredness or weakness, troubled breathing